IN DETAIL

 Technique

-Pencil, watercolors and touches of white
+Pencil, watercolour and touches of white on paper.

 Description

 When Ruskin died in 1900, some of the drawings, including Philomela, were inherited by his cousin and caregiver Joan Agnew Severn.
 She died in 1924, and three of them-Filomela, Cleopatra and Chaucer-appeared in the sale of Brantwood paintings and drawings that Sotheby’s held in London after the death of painter Arthur Severn in 1931.
-The Philomela was allegedly purchased by art historian Kenneth Clark, the future Lord Clark of Saltwood, director of the National Gallery in London (1934-45) and chairman of the Art Council, who lent it to the Ruskin and his Circle exhibition held by the Arts Council of Great Britain (1953-60) in its St. James’s Square, London, venue in 1964.
-Philomela’s drawing returned to Sotheby’s when her son, the Honorable Alan Clark, sold it in 1986.
+The Philomela was allegedly purchased by art historian Kenneth Clark, the future Lord Clark of Saltwood, director of the National Gallery in London (1934-45) and chairman of the Art Council, who lent it to the ‘Ruskin and his Circle’ exhibition held by the Arts Council of Great Britain (1953-60) in its St. James’s Square venue in 1964.
+Philomela’s drawing returned to Sotheby’s when his son, the Honorable Alan Clark, sold it in 1986.